Why are some people overly controlling?

 We like to control things that have the potential of causing us harm because by controlling that thing we can prevent it from harming us.

-However, there’s another sneaky fear-related factor that can turn a person into a control freak…
+However, there’s another sneaky, fear-related factor that can turn a person into a control freak.

 The fear of being controlled

-By controlling people around them, control freaks rest assured that no one would ever dare to control them.
+By controlling people around them, control freaks can rest assured no one would ever dare to control them.
 After all, it’s hard to even think of controlling someone when you’re already under their control.

-Control freak-iness is changeable
+Control freakiness is changeable

-As mentioned earlier, people usually become controlling after a major life change that induces in them feelings of a ‘lack of control’– switching career, moving to a new country, going through a divorce, etc.
+People are likely to become controlling after a major life event induces feelings of lack of control in them.
+For example, switching careers, moving to a new country, going through a divorce, etc.